 Scan your report for discrepancies

-Jessica Cecere, a regional president at credit counseling organization CredAbility, says one common -- and more benign -- credit report error she encounters is the inclusion of old negative information that should have come off the person's record.
+Jessica Cecere, who retired from credit counseling organization CredAbility (now ClearPoint Credit Counseling Solutions) in 2012, says one common -- and more benign -- credit report error she encounters is the inclusion of old negative information that should have come off the person's record.
 Most negative information stays on for seven years, and Chapter 7 bankruptcies remain for 10.
 "A lot of times the information on your report doesn't automatically fall off at that seven-year mark," she says.